proficdni/proficdni/README.md

 Dni if you harass people for "fun" or for any reason at all. (unless they're an actual horrid person like a predator)

 Proship is a heavy dni if you can't tell by my username.
 Fiction does affect reality and proshipping (or darkshipping or whatever the fuck to say) makes me uncomfortable !! if you're going to ignore my boundaries and interact with me as a proshipper, do NOT let me know.
 I WILL MIND MY BUSINESS.
-I won't harass anyone for what they like, but I'm still allowed to be uncomfortable by it.
+I won't harass anyone for what they like, I will just block you.
+But I'm still allowed to be uncomfortable by it.

 ___
 🌊